K-2 Visa: Requirements, Interview, Processing Time

-You’ve probably heard of the K-1 visa, a very popular option for U.S. citizens to bring their fiancé(e)s to the U.S. for the purpose of getting married.
+The K-1 visa is a very popular option for U.S. citizens to bring their fiancé(e)s to the U.S., so that they can get married.
 Of course, no family is truly complete without the children!
 A K-2 visa is granted to minor children who either accompany the K-1 parent or join the K-1 parent within one year from the visa’s date of issuance.
 In this guide, we’ll review the requirements, interview steps, processing time, and more.

 What is a K-2 Visa?